Sigma Pi: Post War era: 1945 to 1980

-International era, 1980-Present
+International era, 1980 to the present

-The 1980s saw growth in the fraternity as it chartered 42 new chapters during the decade.
+The fraternity chartered 42 new chapters in the 1980s.

-In 1984 Sigma Pi became an international organization upon the chartering of the first Canadian chapter (Zeta-Iota at Western Ontario), ushering the fraternity to change its name to the current title, Sigma Pi Fraternity International.
+Sigma Pi became an international organization in 1984 with the chartering of Zeta-Iota chapter at Western Ontario in Canada.
+The fraternity subsequently changed its name to Sigma Pi Fraternity International.

-In 1988, the fraternity was bequeathed the Rose Hill Farmstead by the family of founder George Martin Patterson.
-The property was visible from the Shadowwood headquarters.
-The fraternity sold the property to the Sigma Pi Educational Foundation in 1992.
+In 1988, the fraternity received the Rose Hill Farmstead from the family of founder George Martin Patterson and sold the property to the Sigma Pi Educational Foundation in 1992.